xgirma/advanced-state-management-in-react-applications/chapters/ch.05/README.md

 `applyMiddleware` can take multiple argument, using compose.
 We are in full circle.

 # Testing
 Redux is a collection of function and actions.
 The good thing about that it is easy to test.
 You want to test a reducer? that is a function.

-You should not test everything.
-For example, I put the `input-field` in the Redux store just for demonstration purpose.

 action
 ```javascript